AnqieDong/asreview/docs/source/lab/about.rst

     interchangeable with Labeling, Screening, and Classifying.

   User
-    The human annotator or screener is the person who labels :term:`record`.
+    The user is the human annotator or screener who labels :term:`record`.

 Key principles